 To sum it up

-The benefits of bicycle riding include helping both mind and body, and it can help others too.
+The best benefits of bicycle riding include helping both mind and body, and it can help others too.
 For these reasons, and because I just enjoy it so much, I do not foresee giving up bike riding anytime soon.
 I hope that it can give you as much joy and satisfaction as it does me.
 Have a great ride!